Montrealer (train): Previous service

 When it was inaugurated, the Montrealer also provided through service to Ottawa and Quebec City.
 During the summer months the Quebec car originated a few days a week in Murray Bay, a resort area 86 mi northeast of Quebec City.

-North of the U.S.-Canadian border, in early years the train traveled east of Missisquoi Bay and through Iberville on the route north to Montreal.
-By the 1950s the route was rerouted through Alburg, Vermont, and in Quebec made stops at Cantic, St. Johns and St. Lambert before reaching Montreal.
+It its early years, north of the US–Canada border, the train traveled east of Missisquoi Bay and through Iberville.
+By the 1950s, it had been rerouted through Alburg, Vermont, with stops in Quebec prior to Montreal at Cantic, St. Johns, and St. Lambert.

 The Montrealer and the Washingtonian first ran during the days of Prohibition in the United States.
 The Washingtonian became known unofficially as "The Bootlegger" or simply "The Boot" because passengers often carried well-hidden bottles of liquor on the southbound train.
 During the Prohibition years the Washingtonian was a favorite target of U.S. federal agents who would board in St. Albans and search the train looking for illegal liquor.
 During the 1940s extra sections of the train were added for skiers on weekends in the winter months from New York to Waterbury, Vermont.

 By the 1960s, service consisted of two daily round trips: the Washington–Montreal Montrealer/Washingtonian, and the New York City–Montrealer section of the Ambassador.
 On September 6, 1966, the trains were unceremoniously discontinued between Montreal and Springfield, Massachusetts.
 Previously, the Ambassador had been an entirely separate day train counterpart to the Montrealer.
 The New Haven Railroad continued to operate its portion of the train between Springfield and New York City until December 31, 1968, when most passenger service on the New Haven–Springfield Line was discontinued, upon the implementation of the merger of the New Haven Railroad into the Penn Central.